wellnesstelecom/wtdeploy/README.markdown

         from local_settings import *

-in the target machine %(local_conf_folder)s/django/local_settings.py will be used.
-You can use env variables in your local_settings.py (see example)

 - put requirements.txt at the same level as settings.py.
-If you place requirements.txt in %(local_conf_folder)s/django/ it will be used instead of project requirements.txt

-see example/localhost_files to see an example configuration.
-You can find apache and cron example files
+** prepare deployment files **

+    $ cd myproject
+    $ machine_gun init

+deploy/localhost folder and a very basic fabfile.py will be created.
+Edit fabfile.py for more info.

+- Edit deploy/localhost/django/local_settings.py if you need, it will be used in the host with this configuration (configuration for each host is selected in fabfile.py)

-- check if you need to change app.wsgi
+- check if you need to change deploy/localhost/django/app.wsgi, virtualhost, cron files

 and finally execute:

     $ fab myhost install
+    $ fab myhost deploy

 **usage**